bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

-After the discovery of several dangerous bugs in early versions of Bitcoin, a test was added which only accepted transactions from the network if they had only scriptPubKeys and scriptSigs which matched a small set of believed-to-be-safe templates and if the rest of the transaction didn't violate another small set of rules enforcing good network behavior.
+After the discovery of several dangerous bugs in early versions of Bitcoin, a test was added which only accepted transactions from the network if their scriptPubKeys and scriptSigs matched a small set of believed-to-be-safe templates, and if the rest of the transaction didn't violate another small set of rules enforcing good network behavior.
 This is the `IsStandard()` test, and transactions which pass it are called standard transactions.